Our terms and conditions

 While we hope that you’ll be thrilled with your new Neptune design, if you’re not that’s fine too.

 We have a no-quibbles returns policy, and we’ll happily take back any piece that isn’t bespoke within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
+The only exceptions are bespoke and ex-display designs, which we’re not able to take back or refund unless they’re faulty.
 Please also return your pieces in the same country that you purchased them from.
 It’s important to note that we’ll only be able to take back mattresses that are still in their plastic wrapping.

 To arrange a return just call us on 01793 427 427, email [email protected] or visit any standalone Neptune store if you’re returning an accessory or smaller item.
 I. If you purchased an accessory in-store that you’d like to return you can do this at any of our stores.
 For courier delivered items that were purchased online, simply use the prepaid postage label included with your order.
 If you’re returning a piece of furniture that you’d like us to pick up we’ll gladly do this from the address we originally delivered to, although we do need to charge £29.95 to cover the cost of the trip (£150 outside mainland UK).